tobiasritscher/RaceTrack/README.md

 Rules are simple: First to cross the finish line wins.
 Be careful!
 Running into a wall or crashing in another car means game over for You!
 To control your car are 9 controls at your disposal.
+Pro Tip: The controls are modeled after the NumPad for easier control.
 Choose wisely since the speed adds up.

 ![Screenshot](controls.png)